 The depreciable amount of all fixed assets including buildings and capitalised lease assets, but excluding freehold land, is depreciated on a straight-line basis over the asset's useful life to the Group from the time the asset is held ready for use.
-Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.
+Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful j.
+Depreciation (continued)